COVID-19 Vaccination Programme questions and answers

 • A previous dose of the same COVID-19 vaccine

-• Any component of the COVID-19 vaccine being offered
+• Any component (ingredient) of the COVID-19 vaccine being offered

-The Pfizer BioNTech and Moderna vaccines contain polyethylene glycol (PEG), which is from a group of known allergens commonly found in medicines and in some household goods and cosmetics.
+The Pfizer and Moderna vaccines contain polyethylene glycol (PEG), which is from a group of known allergens commonly found in medicines and in some household goods and cosmetics.
 Known allergy to PEG is extremely rare but people with this allergy should not receive the Pfizer BioNTech or Moderna vaccine.
 Patients with undiagnosed PEG allergy may have a history of unexplained anaphylaxis or of anaphylaxis to multiple classes of drugs.
-The AstraZeneca vaccine does not contain PEG and is a suitable alternative.
+The VidPrevtyn Beta (Sanofi Pasteur) vaccine does not contain PEG and is a suitable alternative for people aged 18 years and over.
 Medicines containing PEG include some tablets, laxatives, depot steroid injections, and some bowel preparations used for colonoscopy.

-Any queries or concerns over previous or current allergies should be discussed with your Clinician/GP who will be able to advise in line with the most current clinical guidance:
+Any queries or concerns over previous or current allergies should be discussed with your specialist/GP who will be able to advise which COVID-19 vaccine you can have,

-Your vaccinator will be aware to check about bleeding risk.
-Individuals with bleeding disorders should check with their GP or specialist to check if it is safe for them to receive the vaccine.
-If you receive medication/ treatment to reduce bleeding, for example treatment for haemophilia, vaccination can be scheduled shortly after such medication/treatment is given.
+Individuals with bleeding disorders who are on medications should check with their GP or specialist to check when they can go for their vaccination.
+If you receive medication/ treatment to reduce bleeding, for example treatment for haemophilia, vaccination can usually be scheduled shortly after such medication/treatment is given.

 Individuals on stable anticoagulation therapy, including individuals on warfarin who are up-to-date with their scheduled INR testing and whose latest INR is within the safe range can receive the vaccines unless they have other contraindications, as discussed above.